aigc-apps/EasyAnimate/README.md

 - Step 3: Select the generated model based on the page, fill in prompt, neg_prompt, guidance_scale, and seed, click on generate, wait for the generated result, and save the result in the samples folder.

 ### 2. Model Training
+A complete EasyAnimate training pipeline should include data preprocessing, Video VAE training, and Video DiT training.
+Among these, Video VAE training is optional because we have already provided a pre-trained Video VAE.

+#### a. data preprocessing
-We have provided a simple demo of training the Lora model through image data, which can be found in the [wiki](https://github.com/aigc-apps/EasyAnimate/wiki/Training-Lora) for details.
+We have provided a simple demo of training the Lora model through image data, which can be found in the [wiki](https://github.com/aigc-apps/
+EasyAnimate/wiki/Training-Lora) for details.

+A complete data preprocessing link for long video segmentation, cleaning, and description can refer to [README](https://github.com/aigc-apps/EasyAnimate/wiki/Training-Lora) in the video captions section.

 If you want to train a text to image and video generation model.
 You need to arrange the dataset in this format.